 Is Liability Insurance Needed for Subcontracting?

-Even if you subcontract your work out to other companies, you will still need insurance.
+Even if you subcontract your work out to other agencies, you will still need insurance.
 A project owner may still make a claim against you for work performed on a project by a subcontractor you hired.
 You should also make sure any subcontractors working for you have their own insurance coverage in case of a claim.

 To learn more about the various liability issues that can arise when hiring contractors or for a free quote on liability insurance for your business, contact American Tri-Star today at 619-272-2100.
 We also offer affordable auto, health, bond, and homeowners insurance in San Diego.
 We hope to hear from you soon.